🇮🇪COURTS

 29.1 Warrant Of Arrest - Extradition Act, 1965 Section 26 (1) (B)

-This form is a Warrant of Arrest issued under Section 26(1)(B) of the Extradition Act, 1965 in Ireland.
-It is used when an individual is wanted for extradition to another country under the provisions of the Extradition Act.
+Form 29.1 is a Warrant of Arrest issued under Section 26(1)(b) of the Extradition Act 1965.
+It is used by the Courts Service when a person is to be arrested for extradition to another state.

 Risk Radar